 Keto got me losing weight!

 I had changed how I was eating to a keto regime and I had been losing weight.
 Keto is a way of eating that calls for low-carbohydrate intake and that also promotes the consumption of healthy fats like butter, nuts, olive and coconut oils and avocados.
 Eating this way causes the body to burn fat for energy instead of glucose.
-If you eat carbs, your a glucose or sugar burner.
+If you eat carbs, you’re a glucose or sugar burner.
 So I had started burning my own fat stores (yay!) but weight loss was slow and although I was committed, I really wanted to see results faster.
 Don’t judge me please! 🙂

 I was losing weight on keto, but slowly 🙁